ronniross/symbiotic-chrysalis/symbiotic-chrysalis-whitepaper.md

 If you only need the pipelines or the prototype section, you can skip to **Part III** or directly access the files in the `blueprints/` folder.

-For the complete experience and to follow the more in-depth research I like to provide around the topics in discussion, I will first explore the etymology, cultural roots, and additional relevant context around the concepts.
+For the complete experience and to follow the more in-depth research I would like to provide around the topics in discussion, I will first explore the etymology, cultural roots, and additional relevant context around the concepts.

 Therefore, as elucidated, as the symbiotic and overall biological analogies keep showing themselves as well-suited for describing the concepts I'm exploring and developing, I saw the creation of this "chrysalis" as a very logical next step.